Malmesbury

-Once the site of an Iron Age fort, in the early medieval period Malmesbury became the site Malmesbury Abbey, a monastery famed for its learning.
-It was later home to one of Alfred the Great's fortified burhs for defence against the Vikings. Æthelstan, the first king of all England, was buried in Malmesbury Abbey when he died in 939.
+Once the site of an Iron Age fort, in the early medieval period Malmesbury became the site of Malmesbury Abbey, a monastery famed for its learning.
+It was later home to one of Alfred the Great's fortified burhs for defence against the Vikings. Æthelstan, the first king of all England, was buried in the abbey when he died in 939.
 As a market town, it became prominent in the Middle Ages as a centre for learning, focused on and around the abbey.

 In modern times, Malmesbury is best known for its abbey, the bulk of which forms a rare survival of the dissolution of the monasteries.
-The economy benefits mostly from agriculture, as well as tourism to the Cotswolds, and a Dyson facility, the town's main employer.
-At the 2011 census, the population of the parish was 5,380.
+The economy benefits mostly from agriculture, as well as tourism to the Cotswolds; Dyson is the town's main employer.
+At the 2021 census, the population of the parish was almost 6,000.